nic-dgl104-winter-2022/class-textbook/ch6/README.md

 - [Microsoft Teams](https://www.microsoft.com/microsoft-teams/group-chat-software).
 Similar to the two above, it’s a sort of all in one tool for text chats, voice calls or video calls.
 Free to use, as long as you keep the meetings to an hour or less, then it’s roughly $4-5 (USD-CAD) per month per user.
 - [Kathryn Grayson Nanz’s](https://www.telerik.com/blogs/design-systems-developers) post for Progress Telerik “Design Systems for Developers.”
 Outlines what a design system is, and why they are useful to design and development teams.
 - [Fabricio Teixeira’s](https://xd.adobe.com/ideas/perspectives/leadership-insights/principles-designer-developer-collaboration/) post for Adobe, “5 principles for Better Designer-Developer Collaboration.”
 This post, as the name suggests, is 5 relatively simple ways to improve collaboration between team members.
 - [James Cartwright’s](https://xd.adobe.com/ideas/perspectives/leadership-insights/fostering-designer-developer-collaboration/) post also for Adobe, “What Does it Actually Take for Designers and Engineers to Work Together in Perfect Harmony?”
 Again, as the title suggests, this post is about how designers and developers (engineers) can better work together.
-The post also further proposes the idea that it’s not an “us vs them” working enviornment.
+The post also further proposes the idea that it’s not an “us vs them” working environment.
 - [Sean LeSeur’s](https://slickplan.com/blog/designers-developers-working-together) post for Slickplan, “Designers and Developers Working Together (7 Collaboration Tips).”
 Another post outlining how to set clearer expectations, and how to go about promoting open communication between designers and developers.
 - [DesignCourse’s](https://youtu.be/wc5krC28ynQ) YouTube video, “What is a Design System?
 Design Systems 101 for Designers.”
 Gary Simon (the host) explains what a design system is, and also provides some examples, including taking a look at Google’s design system, [Material.io](https://material.io/)
 - [Jonathan Saring’s](https://blog.bitsrc.io/15-designer-and-developer-collaboration-tools-for-2021-8fae54ac2298) post for Bits and Pieces, “17 Designer Developer Collaboration and Handoff Tools For 2021.”
 This post goes over many different tools (too many to link here without it looking awful) that can be helpful when designing, or when handing a design off to a developer.
 - [Rachel Andrew’s](https://www.smashingmagazine.com/2018/04/working-together-designers-developers/) article for smashing magazine titled, “Working Together: How Designers And Developers Can Communicate To Create Better Projects.”
 This article goes over some tips and ideas on what they consider to be ideal conditions for team work.
 Including simple (yet important!) ideas such as having a feedback period between sides, so one side doesn’t just throw a file to the other and then move on to their next project.
 - [MediaValet’s](https://www.mediavalet.com/blog/getting-designers-and-developers-working-together/) article titled, “How to Get Your Designers and Developers Working Together.”
 Again goes over the same base ideas that the others posts go over.
 However, this post outlines what each “side” of a designer-developer team does, as well as how they got about it.
 For example, they say the designer side uses tools such as the Adobe suite and Sketch to do their work, while the developer side will create the product using HTML, CSS and Java etc. It’s a short 5 minute read.

+# The Language of Technical Requirements